miss-mad/what-a-day/README.md

 ## Usage

-Below are screenshots of the work day scheduler.
+Below is a screenshot of the work day scheduler.

 ![Work Day Scheduler screenshot 1](./assets/images/work-day-scheduler_screenshot.png)